yyx980088/yyx980088/README.md

-- 👋 Hi, I’m yanxin, a 98 line data anaylst
+- 👋 Hi, I’m yanxin, a 98 line business anaylst in tech industry in Malaysia !
-- 👀 I’m interested in cool stuffs like data science and model buidling.
+- 👀 I’m interested in cool stuffs like data analytics and dashboard buidling.
 - 🌱 I’m currently learning and mastering my programming skill.
-- 📫 How to reach me : linkedin : https://www.linkedin.com/in/tanyanxin98/ or yyx980088@gmail.com
+- 📫 How to reach me: linkedin: https://www.linkedin.com/in/tanyanxin98/ or email: yyx980088@gmail.com or ig:tantanxin_
-- ⚡ Fun fact: i love statictics but i hate math.
+- ⚡ Fun fact: i love analytics stuffs but i hate math. i latte/smoothie but i have lactose intolerance.

 <!---
 yyx980088/yyx980088 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.